Kids Incorporated

-Kids Incorporated (also known as Kids Inc.) is an American children's television program that began production in the mid-1980s and continued airing well into the early 1990s.
+Kids Incorporated (also known as Kids Inc.) is an American children's television program that began production in the mid-1980s and continued airing into the mid-1990s.
 It was largely a youth-oriented program with musical performances as an integral part of every episode.
-The pilot episode was shot on September 1, 1983, and the series aired in syndication from September 1, 1984, to May 25, 1986, and on the Disney Channel from November 3, 1986, to January 9, 1994.
-Reruns aired on the Disney Channel until May 30, 1996.
+The pilot episode was shot on September 1, 1983, and the series aired in syndication from September 1, 1984, to December 26, 1985, and on The Disney Channel from November 3, 1986, to January 9, 1994.
+Reruns aired on The Disney Channel until May 30, 1996.

 Plot

-The show revolves around a group of children and teenagers who performed in their own rock group, Kids Incorporated.
-They struggled to deal with issues ranging from crushes to peer pressure to child abuse, while performing regularly at a local former music club called The P*lace, which was really called The Palace, but the "a" in the sign burned out and was not replaced.
+The show revolves around a group of children and teenagers who performed in their own rock group called Kids Incorporated.
+They struggled to deal with issues ranging from crushes to peer pressure to child abuse, while performing regularly at a local former music club called The P*lace, which was really called The Palace, but the first "a" in the sign burned out and was never replaced.
 The action took place on abstract "stagey" sets and the plots involved many fantasy elements, such as the group meeting a robot (Season 1, Episode 10), a runaway princess (Season 1, Episode 6) and even a wise-cracking bicycle (Season 1, Episode 17).
-In addition to their performances on stage, the group would break into song when they were off-stage.
+In addition to their performances on stage, the group would often break into song when they were off-stage.